High adventure bases of Scouting America: Maine National High Adventure Area

 Matagamon and Seboomook bases were the core of the program for many years.
-It was a highly successful program that exposed thousands of Scouts to the lakes, rivers, and mountains of the North Maine woods, providing them with a lifetime appreciation of wild lands, no trace camping, and self-sufficiency and safety in the wilderness.
+It was a program that exposed thousands of Scouts to the lakes, rivers, and mountains of the North Maine woods, providing them with an appreciation of wild lands, no trace camping, and self-sufficiency and safety in the wilderness.

 Maine National High Adventure was operated as a national base until 1991, when the National BSA Office shut down the program.
 In 1993, the Matagamon base reopened as Maine High Adventure, an outdoor program run today by the Katahdin Area Council.

 There is an active staff association called Maine High Adventure Staff Association that is dedicated to the history of the Maine National High Adventure Area, and to the support of the current Maine High Adventure Area.